raylutz/daffodil/README.md

 and N is the column number.
 If you don't want this behavior, then use noheader=True and handle definition of the 'cols' parameter yourself.

-Even if column names are established, Pydf still allows that columns can be indexed by number.
+Even if column names are established, Pydf still allows that columns (and rows) can be indexed by number.
 Therefore, it is best if the column names used are not pure numbers, to avoid confusion.
-Traditional column names can be added with .add_AZ_cols() function, similar to spreadsheet programs, `'A', 'B', ...
+Traditional column names can be added with .add_AZ_cols() method, similar to spreadsheet programs, `'A', 'B', ...
 'Z', 'AA', 'AB'...`.

 The column names can be passed in the 'cols' parameter as a list, or if the dtypes dict is provided and cols are not, then the column names are defined from dtypes dict, and the datatypes are simultaneously defined.
+The dtypes_dict can be used to define datatypes for each column, which is similar behavior to other dataframe packages, but this is optional.
+Any cell can be any data type.

 ## Row keyfield

 In many cases, one of the columns can be used as a unique key for locating records.
-If such a keyfield exists, it can be adopted as the primary index of the table by specifying that column name as the keyfield.
+If such a column exists, it can be adopted as the primary index of the table by specifying that column name as the `keyfield`.
 When this is done, then a kd (key dictionary) is built and maintained from data in that column.

 If keyfield is set, then that column must be a hashable type and must have unique values.
-Searches of row entries based on the keyfield will use dictionary lookups, which are highly optimized by Python.
+Searches of row entries based on the keyfield will use dictionary lookups, which are highly optimized for speed by Python.

-Creating a key index does not remove that field from the data array, but creates an additional key dictionary, kd.
+Creating a key index does not remove that field from the data array, but creates an additional key dictionary, my_pydf.kd.

 When adopting a file that may have a keyfield, it will be best to follow the following steps:
 1. Set keyfield='' to turn off the key indexing functionality.